bcormier1/Stats170_Final/README.txt

 FRB_H15.csv, Fundamentals.csv, GDP.csv:
 csvs for all of our pulled data.
 Described in data section of final report.
+These csvs were pulled from our database via queries like "SELECT * FROM [table name]"

+They were uploaded by reading into pandas via read.csv and the "df.to_sql("[table name]") with the optional argument if_exists = replace.
+At the time when reuploading we chose to replace when we changed the data.

 mainStockFrame.csv:
 Dataframe we created from original datasets.